haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 # and more ...
 ```

-For object building, you can also use pre-built scene builders (tutorial on how to customize/make your own [here](./custom_reusable_scenes.md)).
+For object building, you can also use reusable pre-built scene builders (tutorial on how to customize/make your own [here](./custom_reusable_scenes.md)).
 In Push Cube it is done as so
 ```python
 def _load_actors(self):
     self.table_scene = TableSceneBuilder(